Green Building Standards and Certifications for Homes

 All homes now built by BPC meet or exceed Zero Energy Ready Home certification standards

-LEED (Leadership in Energy & Environmental Design) is a certification program offered by the US Green Building Council that establishes criteria for all aspects of a home’s design and construction that could contribute to its sustainability.
+LEED (Leadership in Energy & Environmental Design) is a certification program offered by the US Green Building Council that establishes criteria for all aspects of a home’s design and construction that contribute to its sustainability.
 The program includes plan review, an extensive verification process, and 3rd party inspections.
-During the certification process, a project will earn a number of points based on which prerequisites it meets.
+During the certification process, a project will earn points based on which prerequisites it meets.
 The number of points determines the level of a project’s LEED certification.
-The four levels are:
+The four levels are LEED for Homes:

 - LEED for Homes Silver Certified